eviebutland/movie-library/README.md

 - Open API backend to define the routes and validation
 - Fastify as the server, an alternative to ExpressJs [DOCS](https://github.com/fastify/fastify/blob/main/docs/Guides/Getting-Started.md).
 I picked this as have used ExpressJs before and wanted to try something new.
 - Pino pretty to make the fastify logs easier to read
+- AJV is used by Open API backend behind the scenes to validate routes, operation IDs, requests and responses

 ### Database
 - Researched free AWS noSQL database [DynanmoDB](https://www.integrate.io/blog/dynamodb-vs-mongodb-differences/#four)